puppetlabs-toy-chest/razor-server/doc/api.md

 If the broker is used by a policy, the attempt to delete the broker will fail.

+### Update broker configuration

+A broker's configuration can be updated using the `update-broker-configuration` command.
+This command can set or clear a single key's value.
+The following arguments would set the configuration value for key `some_key` to `new_value`:

+    {
+      "broker": "mybroker",
+      "key": "some_key",
+      "value": "new_value"
+    }

+The following arguments would clear the configuration value for key `some_key`:

+    {
+      "broker": "mybroker",
+      "key": "some_key",
+      "clear": true
+    }

 ### Create tag

 To create a tag, clients post the following to the `/spec/create_tag`